Are Canesten thrush cream, pessaries and tablets safe to use during pregnancy?

 The expert view

-Thrush is very common in pregnancy and although it won't harm your growing baby, it can be very uncomfortable for you.
+Thrush is very common in pregnancy and. although it won't harm your growing baby, it can be very uncomfortable for you.
 Most thrush medicines are pretty effective and most, whether sold under the brand name Canesten or not, are safe to use when you're pregnant.
 But it's important to know there are some thrush medicines that are not advised for use in pregnancy.

-In the UK, the best-selling anti-thrush oral pills are Canesten Oral Capsule and Canesten Oral and Cream Duo but, if you're pregnant, you should avoid these, as they contain Fluconazole.
+In the UK, the bestselling anti-thrush oral pills are Canesten Oral Capsule and Canesten Oral and Cream Duo but, if you're pregnant, you should avoid these, as they contain Fluconazole.
 There also used to be a brand called Diflucan, which also contains Fluconazole, but this is no longer available at pharmacies.

 - Canesten Pessary

-These all contain a different active ingredient – Clotrimazole – which has not been found to have any harmful effects during pregnancy.
+These all contain Clotrimazole, which has not been found to have any harmful effects during pregnancy.

 And if you're unsure...

-Always buy from a pharmacist and explain that you’re pregnant, so they can choose the safest product for you.
+Always buy from a pharmacist and explain that you’re pregnant, so they can help you choose the safest product.
 If you’re worried, talk to your doctor or midwife.